-23. Sales and Segment Information
+24. Revenue and Segment Information

-2013 2012

-RMB'000 RMB'000

-Sales of plastic injection moulding machines and related products 7,200,653 6,335,642
+2014 RMB'000 2013 RMB'000 Sales of plastic injection moulding machines and related products 7,560,266 7,200,653

 The chief operating decision-maker has been identified as the executive committee, which comprises all executive directors and senior management.
 The executive committee reviews the Group's internal reporting in order to assess performance and allocate resources.
-Based on these internal reports, the executive committee has determined that no segment information is presented as substantially all of the Group's sales and operating profits are derived from the sales of plastic injection moulding machines, and over 90% of the Group's productions and operating assets are located in Mainland China, which is considered as one segment with similar risks and returns.
+Based on these internal reports, the executive committee has determined that no segment information is presented as substantially all of the Group's sales and operating profits are derived from the sales of plastic injection moulding machines, and no geographical segment information is presented as management reviews the business performance based on type of business, not geographically.